 In severe cases, although rare, endometrial tissue can even spread beyond pelvic organs.
-The condition is normally present in women in their thirties.

 1. Cause And Risk Factors

-Other possible explanations endometriosis include;
+Other possible risk factors of endometriosis include;

 - Problems with menstrual flow: Menstrual blood enters the fallopian tubes and the pelvis instead of leaving the body in the usual way.

 - Surgical scar: Endometrial cells can move during a procedure such as a hysterectomy or C-section.